What Is Language Register In English

 If you're giving a formal presentation, maintain eye contact with the audience, use confident body language, and speak in a clear and authoritative tone.
 If you're having a casual conversation with a friend, you can relax your body language, smile, and use a more conversational tone of voice.

-By consciously practicing these tips, you can enhance your ability to navigate different social situations and communicate effectively in any context.
+By consciously practicing these tips, you can enhance your ability to handle different social situations and communicate effectively in any context.

 FAQ